DHTMLX/docs-todolist/docs/overview.md

         - by creation date
         - by editing date
     - hide/show completed tasks
-    - to add a new project, rename or delete a currently active project
+    - add a new project, rename or delete a currently active project

 ![toolbar](assets/project_menu.png)